lucregrassi/MEUS/README.md

 ```bash
 python main.py -st True
 ```
 The results of the latencies would be stored in a folder src/lats_<either 'gateways' or 'radius'> (according to the param that is being tweaked during the current sets of simulations).
+From this folder then the plot_graphs.py script will retrieve the data and proceed on plotting the graphs.
 ## Authors
 | Name | E-mail |
 |------|--------|